PrestaShop/prestashop.github.io/news/_posts/releases/2016-06-02-prestashop-1-7-beta-1-open-for-feedback.md

 Please note that we are not looking for feedback on the overall technical or design choices: Symfony2, the new theming system, the back office design and other global aspects of 1.7 are pretty much set in stone.
 However, do let us know about bugs or possible improvements!

+## What’s (still) in progress

+Remember that this is the first Beta release of version 1.7.0.0: a lot of things are not ready yet, or are ready but not yet available.
+We are aware of it, and we are working on it right now.

+We tried to gather the most important ones below, so that you have a clear idea of what still needs to be done.
+All of this will eventually be fixed for the stable version – and you can help with pull-requests on GitHub, and feedback of your own tests!

+### Core

+ * If your web hosting uses PHP-FPM, some links (and images) will not work.
+ * Multistore & Advanced Stock Management aren’t yet connected to the Create a Product Page.
+ * The header and navigation can vary (slightly) between pages.
+ * Employees permissions are not yet suited for the new navigation in place
+ * If a problem occurs while uploading a theme, we may not be able to tell you why currently :) In effect, errors and warnings are not fully set yet.
+And in any case, your 1.5-1.6 theme will NOT work with the new theme system (see the FAQ).

+### Front office

+ * The Classic theme needs to be made responsive.

+### Back office

+ * Some images are broken for now, some buttons and tab could behave in a weird way, and you might stumble on other weird artifacts.
+We know about this, and they will all be fixed in time for the stable release.
+ * We’re still working on the responsiveness of the back office, and 13” screens could particularly be affected.
+ * CSV Export can take up a lot of memory, and thus not work on some shared hosting.

+### Product page

+ * Entry-level shared hosting can get performance issues, sometimes culminating to a blank page.
+We are working on it, and are committed to address the issue.

+### Modules page

+ * We’re improving the modules discovery page: better sorting, more information, reworked categories, etc.

+### Content

+ * Interface copywriting is not final yet.
+Some parts need to be written, others are waiting for a rewrite and others are in proofreading.
+ * Default products are still the ones used in version 1.6.
+Version 1.7 should have a brand new set of products.
+ * Translations are on hold for now while we’re working on improving the system: the interface is only in English for now.

+### Documentation

+ * Contextual help still displays 1.6 documentation as we’re updating it to 1.7.
+Expect it to be final during our RC period -- once the 1.7 User Guide will be online!.
+ * Technical documentation for modules & themes should follow the same timeline.

 ## Updates since alpha 4

 Here are the main changes since [the last public alpha version](http://build.prestashop.com/news/here-comes-prestashop-1-7-alpha-4/):